Inklingo

 No puedo creer la estupidez que dijo en la reunión.

-I can't believe the stupid remark (or foolishness) he made in the meeting.
+I can't believe the foolish remark (or stupid thing) he said in the meeting.

 La estupidez humana a veces me sorprende.